beugi19/Capital-Bikeshare/README.md

 ## Fourth part: building an app

 Now, it is the time do something more complicated than simple data analysis and build an app giving predictions.
-For this, we use Flask.
 We want the app to take all possible data (hour, weather, season etc.) and give an accurate prediction of rented bikes per hour.
 The prediction is done using random forest regression, while the interface needs to be setup in .html format.
+The app was made with Flask.
+It takes an input of weekday, hour, weather condition and